 Imagine entering an office where every conversation, every interaction, and every project is a learning opportunity.
 A place where employees approach challenges with curiosity, not fear, where innovation isn’t just a phrase but a way of life.
-This isn’t some utopian vision – it’s a potential reality in organizations that nurture a culture of continuous learning.
+This isn’t some utopian vision – it’s a potential reality in organizations that create and nurture a culture of continuous learning.

 The scenario might remind us of how Microsoft redefined its organizational culture in 2014 when Satya Nadella took over as CEO.
 He shifted the company from a “know-it-all” culture to a “learn-it-all” one, implementing a growth mindset across the organization.
 As a result, Microsoft experienced a remarkable renaissance, becoming a trillion-dollar company and regaining its status as a leader in technology innovation.